Hassaan-T075/polynomial-calculator/README.md

-A Self-Made Polynomial Calculator for Manipulation of Two Polynomials
+A Self-Made Polynomial Calculator For The Manipulation Of Two Polynomials